 The Treaty of Paris in 1763 formalized the end of French control of the places now known as Ontario and Toronto, making the start of English domination.
 In the next few decades, Toronto’s fate was largely decided by the events that took place south of great lakes in American Colonies.

 John Graves Simcoe, Lieutenant-Governor of Upper Canada, decided to move the capital of the province from Newark to Toronto in 1793, renaming the town York.
 Back then, it was a really small town with only around 50 families.
 In 1813, York was captured by the Americans and most of its major buildings have been burned down to the ground.

 Toronto’s Development Together with Canada

-The name York was again changed back to Toronto by 1834, and by 1841, it became the capital of newly minted region of Canada West of United Province of Canada.
-In year 1867 with the expansion and reformation of Canadian confederation, Toronto continued being the capital of the new Ontario province.
+The name York was again changed back to Toronto by 1834, and by 1841, it became the capital of the newly minted region of Canada West of United Province of Canada.
+In the year 1867 with the expansion and reformation of the Canadian confederation, Toronto continued being the capital of the new Ontario province.

 Growth in population of the area started in the later part of the 1800s, with most of the immigration happening during the early and mid-1800s, coming from Ireland and Britain.
 This is the reason why Toronto became a completely English-Scottish-Irish town and stayed this way until changes in immigration patterns happened during the late 1800s.